Jamie McMurray: First stint with Chip Ganassi Racing (2002–2005)

 McMurray's entry into Cup racing did not go as planned.
 McMurray was scheduled to drive a limited schedule in a No. 42 Chip Ganassi Racing Dodge in 2002, in preparation for a full-time 2003 rookie of the year campaign in the No. 42 with new sponsor Texaco/Havoline.
 However, he was instead tapped as interim replacement for injured Ganassi Cup driver Sterling Marlin, who fractured a vertebra in a crash at Kansas Speedway.
 Thus, McMurray made his Cup debut in the No. 40 Coors Light Dodge at Talladega.
 One week later, at Charlotte, in just his second career NASCAR Winston Cup and first non-restrictor plate start, McMurray outraced the Joe Gibbs Racing Pontiacs of Bobby Labonte and Tony Stewart to win the UAW-GM Quality 500.
-McMurray had been consistent the entire night, and led 96 of the final 100 laps to score the win.
+McMurray had been consistent the entire night and led 96 of the final one hundred laps to score the win.
 It is considered one of the biggest upsets in NASCAR history.
-This win set a modern-era record for fewest starts before a win (which has since been tied only by Trevor Bayne in the 2011 Daytona 500), and it was also the first time a driver won in their first start at a 1.5-mile track.
+This win set a modern-era record for fewest starts before a win (since tied by Trevor Bayne in the 2011 Daytona 500, and eclipsed by Shane van Gisbergen winning his Cup Series debut in 2023), and it was also the first time a driver won in their first start at a 1.5-mile track.
 McMurray drove for six of the remaining seven races, except for the Old Dominion 500 at Martinsville, with Mike Bliss driving as scheduled in the No. 40.

 In 2003, McMurray joined the Cup Series full-time.
 He won Rookie of the Year honors by 37 points over Greg Biffle.
-McMurray had five Top 5's, 13 top tens and finished 13th in the overall standings.
+McMurray had five top-fives, thirteen top-tens, and finished thirteenth in the overall standings.
 He began competing part-time in the Busch Series.